 I want to plan a gift based on my…

 Answer a few simple questions and we'll point you down the right path.

-If you have not already done so, we invite you to consider joining The Cypress Society as a charter member.
-Charter members are those individuals who join The Cypress Society before December 31, 2015.
+If you have not already done so, we invite you to consider joining The Cypress Society.
+For more information, please contact:

 Grateful Families Program & Planned Giving Director

 “My family and I value this opportunity to build on the legacy of all those who have contributed to the growth of Skyland Trail.
 It’s paramount to me to ensure that Skyland Trail will always be able to aid individuals and families in their pursuit of recovery.”

 A charitable bequest is one or two sentences in your will or living trust that leave to Skyland Trail a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.

 an individual or organization designated to receive benefits or funds under a will or other contract, such as an insurance policy, trust or retirement planBequest Language

 "I, [name], of [city, state, ZIP], give, devise and bequeath to Skyland Trail [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."